Environment-Studios-Official/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 <br />- All arguments to the pw command can now use multiple targets for application
 <br />- The pw command now displays a message in chat when executed
 <br />- Nuclear rocket's blast radius has been reduced
+<br />- The reloading time of the teleportation gun has been reduced
+<br />- The explosion power of the master of the sun has been reduced
 <br />- [Bugfix] Fixed explosion resistance for some blocks
 <br />- [Bugfix] Fixed a bug related to CompoundTag that caused a crash when connecting to a server with a mod